 Our next living history weekend will take us to the Old Rhinebeck Aerodrome, Saturday-Sunday, October 16-17, 2021.
 World War One and the early days of aviation is the big weekend, which gathers vintage airplanes and classic cars.
 All WWI impressions welcome.
 Registration will be required.

 The East Coast Doughboys will be participants for two days of exhibitions and WWI living history.
 Any WWI uniform or civilian impression is welcome to attend; registration will be forthcoming.
-We will not be camping on the field, there will be rooms at the historic Beekman Arms Inn (and possibly elsewhere) in Rhinebeck.
+Camping is permitted on the airfield property.

 Daytrippers from the Hudson Valley/Catskills and Apple Knockers welcome.